MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgRecordCommunicationCallResponse.md

 The bot must download the recording promptly after the recording operation finishes by using the recordingLocation value that's given in the completed notification.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaRecordCommunicationCallResponse](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaRecordCommunicationCallResponse?view=graph-powershell-beta)

 ## SYNTAX

 ### RecordExpanded (Default)